NorthernArizonaUniversity/sweet-jumps/README.md

 Quick Start
 -----------

-1. Install Sweet Jumps globally (or by whatever method you choose) to gain access to the `sj` command line utility: `npm -g install sweet-jumps`
+1. Install Sweet Jumps globally (or by whatever method you choose) to gain access to the `sj` command line utility:

+        $ npm -g install sweet-jumps`

 2. Create a new project directory.
-3. Generate a new project: `sj create project --name="My Awesome Project" --server-simple`
+3. Generate a new project:

+        $ sj create project --name="My Awesome Project" --server-simple`

     - Instead of using `--server-simple`, you may wish to use one of the other base application templates: `--server-hooked` allows you to hook Sweet Jumps events, and `--server-extended` provides an application class which extends Sweet Jumps.
     - If you leave this parameter out, all 3 templates will be copied into your project root, and you can choose one by renaming it.
-4. Install dependencies: `npm install`
+4. Install dependencies:

+        $ npm install

-5. Set up your configuration files in `config`.
-At the very least, you will want to copy `production.example.js` to `production.js`, but `development.js` is useful as well and allows you to override values from production.
+5. Set up your configuration files in /config.

+        $ cp config/production.example.json config/production.json

-    - **Note**: the config file used at runtime is decided by NODE_ENV (usually either 'dev' or 'prod').
+    - There are also example development and test config files that you might want to copy.
+The config file used at runtime is decided by NODE_ENV (usually either 'dev' or 'prod').
-    - In development, Grunt will handle this for you if you are using `grunt develop` or `grunt server`
-    - By default, the example config files are committed to the repository but the actual files are ignored.
-6. When you run your server, it will appear at http://localhost:5050 by default (or 5051 for development by default).
+6. When you run your server, it will appear at http://localhost:5050 by default (or 5051 if you also copy the default development config).
 9. Start writing routes/controllers, middleware, models, etc as needed.
 Examples are provided for each.
 See the documentation for `sj` to see what kinds of modules can be generated for you.
 7. Use Grunt during development.
-If you don't already have the Grunt CLI on your system, install it: `npm install -g grunt-cli`.
+If you don't already have the Grunt CLI on your system, install it:

+        $ npm install -g grunt-cli

    Several Grunt tasks are included to ease development, provide linting, unit testing, asset management, and more.
 In particular, during development you may want to run the following Grunt tasks:

-    - `grunt develop` - Starts the node server.js in dev mode and watches for changes (if you need to run in a different environment, add it after develop: "grunt develop:test").
+   Start the node server.js in dev mode and watch for changes (if you need to run in a different environment, add it after develop):

+        $ grunt develop

-    - `grunt develop:check` - Watches for server file changes and lints them.
+   Watches for server file changes and lints them:

+        $ grunt develop:check

-    - `grunt develop:client` - Watches client files for changes and rebuilds if necessary
+   Watches client files for changes and rebuilds if necessary:

+        $ grunt develop:client

 The Sweet Jumps CLI Utility